vyas95aman/Aman_Portfolio/README.md

 # Python Basics
-This is a repo used to contain a variety of Python projects aimed to demonstrate my understanding of the language.
+This is a repo that contains a variety of Python projects aimed to demonstrate my understanding of the language.